jh3nd3rs0n/jargyle/README.md

     <socks5UsernamePasswordAuthenticator>
 	    <className>jargyle.server.socks5.StringSourceUsernamePasswordAuthenticator</className>
-	    <parameterString>Aladdin:opensesame,Jasmine:mission%3Aimpossible</parameterString>
+	    <parameterString>Aladdin:opensesame Jasmine:mission%3Aimpossible</parameterString>
     </socks5UsernamePasswordAuthenticator>

 ```

 If any of the usernames or any of the passwords contain a colon character (`:`), then each colon character must be replaced with the URL encoding character `%3A`.

+If any of the usernames or any of the passwords contain a space character, then each space character must be replaced with the URL encoding character `+` or `%20`.

-If any of the usernames or any of the passwords contain a comma character (`,`), then each comma character must be replaced with the URL encoding character `%2C`.
+If any of the usernames or any of the passwords contain a plus sign character (`+`) not used for URL encoding, then each plus sign character not used for URL encoding must be replaced with the URL encoding character `%2B`.

 If any of the usernames or any of the passwords contain a percent sign character (`%`) not used for URL encoding, then each percent sign character not used for URL encoding must be replaced with the URL encoding character `%25`.